Team973/greybots-signin/README.md

 ### Linting

-[Eslint](https://eslint.org/) is included with this repository and uses a modified version of [Airbnb's strict style guide](https://github.com/airbnb/javascript).
+[JSHint](https://jshint.com/) is included with this repository and is configured to be strict for linting.
 This will help with performance issues as well as generating cleaner code.

 To lint, use `yarn lint`.
-To automatically fix most errors/warnings, use `yarn lint --fix`.
+To automatically fix most errors/warnings, use `yarn autolint`.

 ## Troubleshooting